Jean Delville: Later years

 From the 1920s onwards, Delville experienced a much more settled and successful career than ever before.
 With the highly successful completion of the two major public projects in the Palais de Justice and the Cinquantenaire, and his election as a member of the prestigious Belgian Royal Academy of sciences and letters in 1924, he seemed to have been drawn much closer into the Belgian establishment during these years.
 He maintained his post as Premier Professeur at the Academy of Fine Art in Brussels until 1937 and continued to paint until crippling arthritis in his right hand forced him to give up the brush in 1947.

 His ambition to create large-scale Idealist works of art was sustained right up to the end of his painting career after the Second World War, notable examples amongst which include his Les Forces (1924, 55 × 800 cm, Palais de Justice), Les Dernières Idoles (1931, 450 × 300 cm, private collection) and La Roue du Monde (1940, 298 × 231 cm, Antwerp: Royal Museum of Fine Art).
 He was still able to sustain a power of expression and a highly articulate finish to his works in his later years that was there from the very start.
 However, a change in his style took place amongst some of his works in the 1930s, (especially while he was resident in Mons).
 Characteristically they became more pared-down in their articulation of form and colour: shapes became more stylised and geometric and his colours were more pallid, or 'pastel' in tone, lacking the energy, vibrant contrasts and rich tonalities that was characteristic of his work until then.
 His treatment of figures also became more stylised and he often articulated their facial features with characteristically 'almond'-shaped eyes, giving his figures an otherworldly appearance.
 Typical examples of this period include his Seraphitus-Seraphita (1932), Les Idées (1934), Le Dieu de la Musique (1937) and Pégase (1938).

 Delville remained a committed and passionate Theosophist until his death in 1953 and he maintained in one of his biographies that this always formed the foundation to this moral and artistic perspective throughout his later life.
 Regarding this important aspect of his intellectual and spiritual life, he wrote in 1944:

-Delville died on his birthday, 19 January 1953.
+On 19 January 1953, his birthday, Delville died at the age of 86.